SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo.md

 * Manage SLOs (`manageSlos`) permissions

 :::info
-The [Alert response page](https://help.sumologic.com/Visualizations-and-Alerts/Alerts/Monitors/Alert_Response) is not supported for SLO-based monitors.
+[Alert Response](/docs/alerts/monitors/alert-response) is not supported for SLO-based monitors.
 Notifications will provide information and links to SLO dashboards.
 :::

 **Max Compliance Period**